St. Johns, Florida

 St. Johns is an unincorporated community in northwest St. Johns County, Florida, United States and a suburb of Jacksonville.
 The population as of the 2000 census was 18,063, though considerable growth has taken place in the past ten years.
 As of 2016, the population is estimated to be approximately 86,400 people.
 It is located in the Jacksonville metropolitan area, and lies approximately halfway between downtown Jacksonville and downtown St. Augustine.

 History

 The area was formerly included in Jacksonville in United States Postal Service listings, despite the fact that it is located in St. Johns County.
 In 2005, the chamber of commerce decided on a new name to distinguish the community in a USPS poll.
-"St. Johns" was chosen over four other alternatives: River Cove, St. Johns Cove, River Oaks, and Bartram.
+"St. Johns" was chosen over four other alternatives: Fruit Cove, St. Johns Cove, River Oaks, and Bartram.
 Several area activists and other residents, especially those in the historic communities of Fruit Cove and Switzerland, argued against any new name.
 However, the chamber council's "Anything but Jacksonville" effort cleared the way for St. Johns' adoption by USPS computers.